-As specified in the 2001 lowa Code, Section 455B.194, subsection 1, (lowa's credible data law) the department shall use credible data when determining whether any water of the state is to be placed on or removed from any Section 303(d) list (Category 5 of the Integrated Report).
-In addition, lowa's credible data law specifies that data more than five years before the end of the most current Section 305(b) period (for the 2018 IR, the end of calendar year 2016) are presumed under state law to be "not credible" unless lowa DNR identifies compelling reasons as to why the older data are credible.
-Data generated by the ISU lake survey and through the SHL lake monitoring network meet all requirements of lowa's credible data law and can thus be used to add waters to lowa's impaired waters list.
-Other datasets appropriate for calculating TSI values will be reviewed to determine compliance with lowa's credible data law.
+As specified in the 2001 lowa Code, Section 455B.194, subsection 1, (Iowa's credible data law) the department shall use credible data when determining whether any water of the state is to be placed on or removed from any Section 303(d) list (Category 5 of the Integrated Report).
+In addition, Iowa's credible data law specifies that data more than five years before the end of the Section 305(b) assessment period (the end of calendar year two years prior to the IR report year) are presumed under state law to be "not credible" unless Iowa DNR identifies compelling reasons as to why the older data are credible.
+Data generated by the ISU lake survey and through the SHL lake monitoring network meet all requirements of Iowa's credible data law and can thus be used to add waters to Iowa's impaired waters list.
+Other datasets appropriate for calculating TSI values will be reviewed to determine compliance with Iowa's credible data law.